pelicanmapping/juniper/docs/utilities.md

   --geocentric      Generates a geocentric output --level           The initial split level.
 Default is automatically computed
                     from the source data
+  --maxLevel        The max level to to subdivide to.
+Default is automatically
-  --out             The path to write tiles to
+                    computed from the source data --out             The path to write tiles to
   --src             The source srs
   --target          The target number of points for a leaf node octree cell.
-                    Tiles with more points than target will be further refined -h or --help      Display command line parameters
+                    Tiles with more points than target will be further refined --version         Displays the Juniper version
+  -h or --help      Display command line parameters
 ```